-What does it mean to be eligible under Deaf and/or Hard of Hearing?
+What does it mean to be eligible under Deaf or Hard of Hearing?

-Hearing Impairment means a hearing condition, whether permanent or fluctuating, that adversely affects a child's educational performance.
+Deaf or Hard of Hearing means a hearing condition, whether permanent or fluctuating, that adversely affects a child's educational performance.
 The term includes those children who are hard of hearing or deaf.

 Purpose of Regional Programs